dbrgn/drf-dynamic-fields/README.rst

 This package provides a mixin that allows the user to dynamically select only a subset of fields per resource.

+Official version support:

+- Django 1.11, 2.0, 2.1
+- Supported REST Framework versions: 3.8, 3.9
+- Python 2.7 (deprecated), 3.4+

+NOTE: Python 2 support is deprecated and will be removed in version 0.4.

 Installing
 ----------